-a decline of about 50%.
+1 reports the distribution of the head's self-reported income before and after the pandemic, which shows a dramatic drop.
+On average, the head's monthly income falls from 8,625 Rupees (120 USD) in a normal month to 3,584 Rupees (50 USD) in the current (during COVID-19) month, a decline of about 50%.
 The right sub-figure shows that 76% of the respondents report reduced income for themselves, and 24% report reduced meals for someone in the household.

-Next, we use the female well-being questions to show the percentage of households where the female respondent reports that her feelings of depression, exhaustion, anxiety, and safety have worsened over the course of the pandemic.
+Next, we use the female well-being questions to report the percentage of households where the female respondent reports that her feelings of depression, exhaustion, anxiety, and safety have worsened over the course of the pandemic.
 For each measure, roughly 30% of respondents indicate that their feelings have worsened.
 For all four measures, female respondents report that their feelings have worsened roughly twice as much as they report that they have improved, suggesting that worsening does not simply reflect idiosyncratic changes or mean reversion.